Osaka

 Start Here

-Often described as a savory pancake, it's a symphony of flavors and textures with its blend of cabbage, pork, and unique toppings.
+Often described as a savory pancake, it brings together flavors and textures with its blend of cabbage, pork, and distinctive toppings.

 Why start here · Okonomiyaki encapsulates Osaka's street food culture, showcasing its love for bold and communal dining experiences.

-These octopus-filled balls are a staple of Osaka's vibrant street food scene, crispy on the outside and creamy inside.
+These octopus-filled balls are a staple of Osaka's busy street food scene, crispy on the outside and creamy inside.

 Why start here · Takoyaki is a must-try for understanding the social and culinary spirit that defines Osaka.